rashedmakkouk/dev-toolbox/README.md

 ## License

-This package is available under the [MIT license][mit-license].
+This package is available under the [BSD 3-Clause license][bsd-3-clause-license].
 It also includes external libraries that are available under a variety of licenses.
-See [LICENSE][mit-license-repo] for the full license text.
+See [LICENSE][license-file] for the full license text.

 [discussions]: https://github.com/rashedmakkouk/dev-toolbox/discussions
 [discussions-ideas]: https://github.com/rashedmakkouk/dev-toolbox/discussions/categories/ideas